Ranking Neural Checkpoints: Experiments on

 \subsection{Main Findings}

 In each column of Tables~\ref{tab:comparision_mixedsup},~\ref{tab:comparision_sup},~\ref{tab:comparision_arch},~and Table 2 in Appendix, we highlight the best and second best by the bold font and underscore, respectively.

-The mutual information fails to rank high-performing checkpoints to the top and even produces negative Pearson and Kendall correlations, probably because of the features' high dimensions.
-Reducing the feature dimensions by PCA significantly improves the mutual information's ranking performance; MI w/ PCA ($\alpha$=0.01) performs the second best Rel@1, Recall@3 and Rel@3 among the ranking methods in Group III, the checkpoints of heterogeneous neural architectures.
-Varying $\alpha$ in $I_\alpha$ mutual information estimator~\cite{poole2019variational} can control the trade-off between variance and bias.
+\textbf{The mutual information} fails to rank high-performing checkpoints to the top and even produces negative Pearson and Kendall correlations, probably because of the features' high dimensions.
+Reducing the feature dimensions by PCA significantly improves the mutual information's ranking performance; MI w/ PCA ($\alpha$=0.01) leads to the second best Rel@1, Recall@3 and Rel@3 among the ranking methods in Group III, the checkpoints of heterogeneous neural architectures.
+Varying $\alpha$ in the $I_\alpha$ mutual information estimator~\cite{poole2019variational} can control the trade-off between variance and bias.
 MI w/ and w/o PCA ($\alpha$=0.01) perform better than MI w/ and w/o PCA ($\alpha$=0.50), respectively.
 It indicates that neural checkpoint ranking requires low-bias MI estimator since smaller $\alpha$ means low-bias but high-variance estimation.

-Fine-tuning up to some epochs turns out the worst ranking methods because it leads to low correlation with the groundtruth ranking and yet incurs heavy computation.
+\textbf{Fine-tuning} up to some epochs turns out the worst ranking methods because it leads to low correlation with the groundtruth ranking and yet incurs heavy computation.
 Similarly, training the linear classifier up to one or five epochs does not perform well except in Group II.
-These results indicate that it is difficult to forecast the checkpoints' final performance from early-stage premature models.
+These results indicate that it is difficult to forecast the checkpoints' final performance from premature models.
 Fine-tuning (5 epochs) and Linear (5 epochs) perform better than Fine-tuning (1 epoch) and Linear (1 epoch) in terms of Person and Kendall correlation, respectively.
 However, they all fail to select the top checkpoint in Group I and Group III since they produce lower Recall@1 and Recall@3 than others.
-One possible reason is that the evaluation accuracies of checkpoints in the early stage tend to have large variance and they are not stable indicators for ranking neural checkpoints.
+One possible reason is that the evaluation accuracies of checkpoints in the early stage tend to have large variance.